 Trendle has very affordable pricing plans. if you are a beginner, you can start by paying only $10/month and it will cover all features as in the pricier plans.
 The only difference is keyword limitation – for example, with a “Newbie” plan, you have a limited 200 keywords but that’s still really plenty.
 Then the second plan is “Growing” that costs $50/month and “Crushing it” costs $100/month.
 So it depends on how many sales you have and how much you spend on PPC.

-When it comes to upcoming features, Trendle is now focuses on improving PPC automation, including placement performance, sponsored brands, sponsored display, sponsored products – they want to automate every aspect of Amazon ads.
+When it comes to upcoming features, Trendle is now focused on improving PPC automation, including placement performance, sponsored brands, sponsored display, sponsored products – they want to automate every aspect of Amazon ads.
 Another thing – profitability, so sellers can easily understand trends and seasonality, how it affects their sales and how to calculate marketing spend based on this information.
 What is more, Trendle’s team is planning to start working on B2B solutions – on Amazon, you can either sell to customers (B2C) or to business (B2B) which now is booming.
 They think there’s a lot of good opportunities laying for Amazon sellers to exploit this B2B channel.

 If you want to start using Trendle, get 75% off 3 months of Trendle with a coupon code ORANGEKLIK.
 Claim through this affiliate link.